gabrielnfonseca-bsb-de/Energy-Monitoring-System/README.md

    1 - Devices send energy data via POST /api/energy.

-   2 - The backend:
+   2 - The backend.

-        -> Saves the record to PostgreSQL.
+  - Saves the record to PostgreSQL.

-        -> Publishes the data to the Kafka topic energy-data.
+  - Publishes the data to the Kafka topic energy-data.

   3 - External systems (e.g., analytics, alerts) can consume the Kafka topic asynchronously.